-Domain-based Message Authentication, Reporting and Conformance (DMARC) is the third of three key Internet standards that enable email authentication (the others are SPF and DKIM).
-DMARC builds on the earlier standards by requiring alignment between the visible ‘From’ header and the usually invisible ‘Return-Path or ‘DKIM’ signature in the headers of each message.
+Domain-based Message Authentication, Reporting, and Conformance (DMARC) is one of the key Internet standards that enable email authentication.
+DMARC builds on two earlier standards, SPF and DKIM, by requiring alignment between the visible ‘From’ header and the usually invisible ‘Return-Path or ‘DKIM signature’ in the headers of each message.

 DMARC also enables domain name owners to provide handling instructions — such as pass, quarantine, or reject — for unauthenticated messages.
 And it adds a reporting mechanism for receivers to provide domain name owners with information about emails sent on their behalf.